 The look is stylish with art on the walls, plenty of power outlets.

 This lounge is in the International Concourse and is an easy walk to the Delta Sky Club in Concourse F. It is large, empty, and has nice views, a Spa, showers, a bar, and good food.

-The look of the lounge is fairly generic but the food and space make this lounge a winner.
+The lounge’s look is fairly generic, but the food and space make this lounge a winner.
 This Sky Club is home to a new Asanda Spa Lounge.